jmathew330/se_project_spots/README.md

 Flexbox is used for one-dimensional layouts, providing smooth alignment and distribution of space within rows or columns.
 CSS Grid handles complex, two-dimensional layouts, making it easy to design intricate page structures with minimal code.
-Technical Stack:

-_HTML5:_
+## Technologies Used

-Structuring the web pages with semantic elements for improved accessibility and SEO.
+- HTML: Structuring the web pages with semantic elements for improved accessibility and SEO.

-_CSS3:_
-Styling with a focus on modern techniques like Flexbox and Grid for responsive design.
+- CSS: Styling with a focus on modern techniques like Flexbox and Grid for responsive design.

-## Techologies Used

-- HTML
-- CSS
-- Responsive Design (Flexbox, Grid)

 ## Deployment